Toggle: English / Spanish

 Progressive supranuclear palsy - supranuclear ophthalmoplegia; Encephalitis - supranuclear ophthalmoplegia; Olivopontocerebellar atrophy - supranuclear ophthalmoplegia; Amyotrophic lateral sclerosis - supranuclear ophthalmoplegia; Whipple disease - supranuclear ophthalmoplegia; Dementia - supranuclear ophthalmoplegia

 This disorder occurs because the brain is sending and receiving faulty information through the nerves that control eye movement.
 The nerves themselves are healthy.

-People who have this problem may have progressive supranuclear palsy, a disorder that affects the way the brain controls movement.
-A brain injury (such as stroke) also can cause supranuclear ophthalmoplegia.
+People who have this problem often have progressive supranuclear palsy (PSP).
+This is a disorder that affects the way the brain controls movement.

 The treatment depends on the cause of the supranuclear ophthalmoplegia.